 Southwell School is a signatory to the New Zealand Government’s Code of Practice for the Pastoral Care of International Students.
 The Code of Practice ensures a high quality of care and protection for all International Students studying in New Zealand.
 The government monitors all education providers to ensure requirements of the Code are being met.

-We have a full-time International Student Director who is responsible for looking after the Pastoral Care of International Students and is in constant contact with the Boarding House Staff and Teaching Staff to ensure your child is settling in well to his/her new surroundings and is starting to make new friends.
+We have a full-time International Student Director who with the Associate Headmaster is responsible for looking after the Pastoral Care of International Students and they are in constant contact with the Boarding House Staff and Teaching Staff to ensure your child is settling in well to his/her new surroundings and is starting to make new friends.

 Southwell School is a signatory to the New Zealand Government’s Code of Practice for the Pastoral Care of International Students.
 For full information on the Code of Practice refer to http://www.nzqa.govt.nz/providers-partners/education-code-of-practice/